-There are not many studies that support the use and effectiveness of the products that do not contain progesterone itself.
+Not many studies support the use and effectiveness of products that do not contain progesterone itself.
 Also, the FDA does not oversee natural hormone products, which can create additional risks concerning their safety.

 Research has shown that there are some increased risks for individuals who take hormone replacement or supplement therapy.
-These risks can include medical conditions such as:
+These risks can include dangerous medical conditions, such as:

-More research is required to determine how differently natural progesterone products affect the body compared with synthetic products.
+More research is necessary to determine the difference in effect between natural progesterone products and synthetic products.